The Living Room

 This is Cross Over Ministries’ heartbeat — a Christ-centered Crisis Intervention Program right in Montgomery County.
 And with your help, we are ready to start the process of creating “The Living Room”.

-A small sample of “The Living Room” is available at our current location in Hillsboro, IL.
+A small sample of Cross Over Ministries’ “The Living Room” is open to the public.